luci/luci-py/appengine/swarming/server/README.md

 created with predefined keys so entity sharding can be tightly controlled to reduce DB contention.

-* TaskRequest has almost monotonically increasing key ids.
+* TaskRequest has almost monotonically decreasing key ids.
 The key is based on time but the multiple servers may not have a fully synchronized clock.
-8 bits of randomness is injected to help reduce key id contention.
-The low 8 bits is set to 0.
+16 bits of randomness is injected to help reduce key id contention.
+The low 4 bits is set to 0x8 to version the schema.
+See task_request.py for more detail.
 * TaskResultSummary has key id = 1.
 * TaskRunResult has monotonically increasing key id starting at 1.
-* TaskToRun has the same key id as the corresponding TaskRequest.
+* TaskToRun has the key id as the first 32 bits of the SHA-1 of the TaskRequest.properties.dimensions.

 ### Notes

 * Each root entity is tagged as Root.
-* Each line is annoted with the file that define the entities on this line.
+* Each line is annotated with the file that define the entities on this line.
 * Dotted line means a similar key relationship without actual entity hierarchy.